Gizemexe/QrCodeGeneratesAndScan/README.md

 samples, guidance on mobile development, and a full API reference.

 # About Project
-  A mobile application that generates and scans QR codes.
+  A simple mobile application that generates and scans QR codes.
   --> ![lv_0_20240219194546](https://github.com/Gizemexe/QrCodeGeneratesAndScan/assets/108283247/767fff7c-da38-4f24-b8a4-9212fd406b7b)